comworkio/comwork-cloud-wiki/code.md

 ![ipad](./img/ipad-code.jpeg)

-_Yeah you can use a dummy IPad to work as if you were on a powerfull laptop!_
+_Yeah you can use a dummy IPad to work as if you were on a powerful laptop!_

 ## Demo and tutorials